ctnusa/xptracer/README.md

    cd frontend
    ```

-2. Run the unit tests:
+2. Run the e2e tests: (start the backend and frontend first, then run the following command)
    ```sh
    yarn test
    ```